COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 conda activate af # reactive env
 ````

-Next, we create a working directory, `af_xmpl_run`, and download and uncompress the example dataset from a remote host.
+Next, we create a working directory, `af_xmpl_run`, and download the example dataset from a remote host.

 ```bash
 # Create a working dir and go to the working directory